Our Cacao Beans

 The Beans from Papua New Guinea are grown and certified organic in Cocoalands

-We met Grower Kingston Kamuri at a NZ chocolate show in 2021 and watched him taste
+We met Grower Kingston Kamuri at a NZ chocolate show in 2021 and loved seeing him taste

-the first Chocolate made from his beans, by Mike.
+the first Chocolate made from his beans, by our Maker Mike.

 The fermenting and drying of the beans is done on site at Manabo.

-Walking amongst the cacao trees and seeing wild un-harvested cacao growing amongst forest and 'feeling' the spirit of cacao that surrounds Manabo was affirming to us that the cacao produced from this one farm is so special.
-Then, later that year, we received our first 60kg sacks with importing help from NZ The Cacao Ambassador.
+Walking amongst the cacao trees and seeing wild un-harvested cacao growing amongst forest and 'feeling' the spirit of cacao was an incredible experience.
+It was affirming to us that the cacao produced from this one farm is so special.
+In 2023, we received our first 60kg sacks with importing help from NZ The Cacao Ambassador.

 OTHER Ingredients:

-Cacao butter used is organically grown and processed in PNG or Solomon Islands.
+Cacao butter used is organic and processed in PNG and Solomon Islands.

-Raw cane sugar is from Paraguay (through Trade Aid) is certified organic and fairly traded.
+Raw cane sugar is from Paraguay (through Trade Aid), certified organic and fairly traded.

-NZ milk powder we use for the dairy bars, certified organic
+NZ milk powder ~ we use for the dairy bars is not organic.

 Ginger spice, certified organic.

-** All Bars are Gluten free and have no emulsifiers or additives.
+** All Bars are Gluten free and have no emulsifiers, additives, lecithin.

 We hope to keep improving our connections with the Growers of this amazing food source